apache/pekko-grpc-quickstart-scala.g8/docs/src/main/paradox/testing.md

 As an exercise to increase your understanding you could add tests for the @ref[streaming call](streaming.md), both as integration test and unit test style.

-The Akka documentation of [Testing streams](https://doc.akka.io/docs/akka/current/stream/stream-testkit.html) might be useful.
+The Pekko documentation of [Testing streams](https://pekko.apache.org/docs/pekko/current/stream/stream-testkit.html) might be useful.